Loudoun Governor's Career & Technical Academy

 Career Pathways: Plant Systems, Diagnostics Services, Therapeutic Services, Engineering and Technology, Facility and Mobile Equipment Management

-Academy Goals and Description: The Loudoun Governor's Career and Technical Academy will provide rigorous academic content within its career and technical instruction, concentrating on five career pathways.
+Academy Goals and Description: The Academies of Loudoun will provide rigorous academic content within its career and technical instruction, concentrating on five career pathways.
 Academic integration and STEM curriculum expansion will enhance student learning through curriculum enhancements and targeted staff development with concentrations on integrative applications of mathematics and science.
 A cluster resource teacher will also be identified to assist with curriculum enhancement and monitoring.
 Each of these tools will be used to connect and integrate academic content areas.
 Additionally, a partnership with the Loudoun Academy of Science program will enhance the academic rigor and create opportunities for future STEM education initiatives.

-Graduates of The Loudoun Governor's Career and Technical Academy will complete a college and work readiness curriculum meeting the ommonwealth Scholars course of study.
+Graduates of The Academies of Loudoun will complete a college and work readiness curriculum meeting the commonwealth Scholars course of study.
 High school diploma completion will include up to nine career and technical course credits that can be earned, including corresponding industry credentials.
 Opportunities will be available within Academy programs for students to earn at least nine dual enrollment college credits.
 Academy programs will utilize Virginia's Workplace Readiness competencies.
 Advisory committee members will work with Academy students by offering seminars addressing topics such as life skills, background checks, or professional ethics and behaviors.

 Highlights of the Academy: